-- Typically made from virgin fibers without recycled content, which contributes to deforestation. - Bleached paper can generates toxic emissions and waste during the manufacturing process. - More information is needed about any chemical additives used. - Commercial composting or recycling facilities may not be available in your community.
+- Typically more expensive than molded fiber. - Typically made from virgin fibers without recycled content, which contributes to deforestation. - Bleached paper can generates toxic emissions and waste during the manufacturing process. - More information is needed about any chemical additives used. - Commercial composting or recycling facilities may not be available in your community.
 Talk with your waste management department to express your desire for these types of facilities.